Washington DC with the US Capitol building in view

 Strong demand for workforce housing

-Workforce and affordable housing remains in demand in D.C. supporting durable rents and vacancies.
+Workforce and affordable housing remains in demand in D.C., supporting durable rents and low vacancy rates.

 Slowing new construction